 The rise of the digital nomad hit a speed bump with the pandemic, which has slowed travel worldwide.
-But the growing movement may have attracted a new batch of remote workers, as people everywhere experiment with new ways of working while traveling - or just get fed up living and working from home.
-In fact, over a third of travelers (37%*) we surveyed said they’ve considered booking a property just so they could work from a different location.
+But the growing movement may have attracted a new batch of remote workers, as people everywhere experiment with new ways of working while travelling - or just get fed up living and working from home.
+In fact, over a third of travellers (37%*) we surveyed said they’ve considered booking a property just so they could work from a different destination.

 A decade of working from anywhere

 Matthew Kepnes has made a career out of not just being a digital nomad but promoting the lifestyle.
 The author of “Ten Years A Nomad: A Traveler’s Journey Home”, he shares his experiences on his popular travel blog, Nomadic Matt.

 “When I’m looking for a place to stay for a few days, I think the first things I look at are the same as most people: location and price,” says Kepnes.
 “Beyond that, fast, reliable wifi is important.”
 Indeed, it’s a top concern for this group, who can’t get much work done without it.
 If you offer superior Internet as part of your value proposition, consider including a screenshot of a typical wifi speed test performed at the property.
 It’s a great way to get guests to notice your attention to this crucial detail.

 As for his first preference, location, there is an additional detail Kepnes looks for.
 “I think a lot of remote workers are relatively health-conscious - we have to be, since we sit at a screen for hours and hours every day.
 So proximity to either a gym, yoga studio or healthy restaurant won’t hurt.”

 Finding these kinds of recommendations waiting for him when he arrives at a property is always a good sign.
 He also likes being made aware of nearby places where he can get work done.
 “While we can Google them ourselves, having a local point us to reliable places where we can work would save us a lot of time and energy.
 These little touches make a huge difference!”